-Integrate a Sustainable Development perspective.
+[Approved on 31/01/2023] Integrate a Sustainable Development perspective.
 Actions taken by States Parties to address climate change impacts can also contribute to the implementation of the Sustainable Development Goals (SDGs), in line with the 2015 Sustainable Development Policy through adoption of mutually reinforcing, inclusive and adaptive approaches.
 Those approaches can help to reflect a wider range of heritage values and knowledge systems beyond Outstanding Universal Value, and support equity, including through equitable sharing of heritage-benefits arising from their use and rights-based approaches.
 Adaptive approaches, including learning from heritage experience, monitoring and feedback loops, contribute to preparing for and managing the inevitable uncertainties and complexities associated with climate change.

-Promote global partnership, inclusion and solidarity, emphasizing common but differentiated responsibilities and that developed countries provide necessary financial and technical support to developing countries.../…
+[Paragraph on hold; Version A – original text] [Estonia, Brazil, Egypt, South Africa, Argentina, China, Chile, Mexico, Saudi Arabia, Syria, St Vincent and the Grenadines, Philippines, Grenada: keep original] Promote global partnership, inclusion and solidarity, emphasizing common but differentiated responsibilities and that developed countries provide necessary financial and technical support to developing countries.../…

 //

-.Promote global partnership, inclusion and solidarity, financial and technical support to developing countries …./…
+25. [Paragraph on hold; Version B as proposed during the Open-ended Working Group on 3 May] [USA, Canada, Norway, Japan, Netherlands] [Chile: add principles from para.11] Promote global partnership, inclusion and solidarity, in line with // [Brazil] the principles mentioned in // Paragraph 11 of this Policy Document, including to mobilize [Japan, Canada, USA: delete CBDR] financial and technical support to developing countries in line with the Paris Agreement…./…

 //

-Promote global partnership, inclusion and solidarity, emphasizing common but differentiated responsibilitiesand that developed countries provide necessary financial and technical support to developing countries…./…
+25. [Paragraph on hold; Version C as proposed during the Open-ended Working Group on 3 May] [Estonia, Brazil, Egypt, South Africa, Argentina, China, Chile, Mexico, Saudi Arabia, Syria, St Vincent and the Grenadines, Philippines, Grenada, Guatemala, Colombia: keep original] Promote global partnership, inclusion and solidarity, [Argentina] reaffirming the principle of common but differentiated responsibilities [Egypt] in line with the commitments under the UNFCCC and the Paris Agreement and that developed countries provide necessary financial and technical support to developing countries…./…

-…/…In addressing climate change impacts on World Heritage properties, and particularly in the implementation of this Policy Document, relevant stakeholders and rights holders at all levels should work together in a spirit of global partnership, inclusion, and in solidarity with the poorest and most vulnerable people, who are in the front lines of climate change impacts.
+[Note: no change proposed to this part of the paragraph] …/…In addressing climate change impacts on World Heritage properties, and particularly in the implementation of this Policy Document, relevant stakeholders and rights holders at all levels should work together in a spirit of global partnership, inclusion, and in solidarity with the poorest and most vulnerable people, who are in the front lines of climate change impacts.
 Climate change does not stop at borders.
 It conjoins the safeguarding of World Heritage properties with larger sustainability challenges, spatial, social, economic and cultural ones in the surroundings of the properties.
 Solutions for the safeguarding of the properties can only be found if they are connected to spatial, social and cultural transformations beyond the site.
 Strategies need to be developed that provide solutions for sustainable development beyond the borders of the World Heritage property.

 25. Only the text highlighted in grey was discussed during the Panel of experts (see Report of the Panel)